2026 Volkswagen Virtus Every Variant Explained

 | Safety | ESC, ABS and EBD, MCB, Brake disc wiping, Brake assist, Front Dual Airbags, Front Side Airbags, Curtain Airbags, Tire Pressure Deflation Warning, All seats with 3-point seat belts, Seat belt reminder (Driver and Co-dr), Rear seat belt indicator, 5 headrest (for all passengers), Engine immobiliser with floating code system, Speed alert system, Parking sensors, rear, Height and Reach Adjustable steering wheel, Height adjustable driver seat, ISOFIX child seat anchorage, rear 2x, Remote central locking, Manual dimming interior rearview mirror, Rear fog lamp, Rear defogger, Manual coming / leaving home lights, 17.78 cm Touchscreen infotainment, 8 Speakers, Bluetooth, FM/AM, Wired App-Connect with Android Auto™, Apple CarPlay™, 12V Plug front |

 The Highline is where the Virtus actually becomes the car it was meant to be.
-The ₹2.96 lakh jump from Comfortline is steep, but what it buys is categorical, not incremental.
+The rough ₹2.96 lakh jump from Comfortline is steep, but it brings a touchscreen, wireless connectivity, a digital cockpit, LED headlamps, and 6 airbags.

-The Highline MT at ₹13.46 lakh is the sweet spot that gets the full feature richness without paying for the Topline's comfort additions.
-The Highline AT meanwhile, at ₹14.66 lakh deserves particular attention for urban buyers, as the 6-speed automatic is smooth and undemanding in traffic.
+The Highline MT is the sweet spot for full feature richness.
+Meanwhile, the Highline AT deserves attention from urban buyers as the nearly ₹1.2 lakh gap for a smooth automatic is money well spent in daily traffic.

 | Category | Specs |